-Clifton Suspension Bridge isn’t just a convenient way of getting from Clifton Village to Lea Woods, or a dizzying vantage point from which to admire astonishing views – it’s an internationally recognised symbol of the city and source of great pride to anyone that calls Bristol home.
-Opened back in 1864, this iconic feat of Victorian engineering was completed as a tribute to its famous designer, who died several years before it could be finsihed.
-Although the golden Sphynxs and hieroglyphic cladding that were meant to adorn each of the two supporting towers were never added, the bridge remains a thing of stunning beauty.
-A major attraction throughout the 150 years of its existence, generation upon generation have ensured there’s plenty more to see and do around the bridge than merely admire the views.
-There’s a visitors’ centre on the Somerset side in Leigh Woods, and perched up on the hill on the Bristol side you’ll find the Clifton Observatory.
-Within this former snuff mill you’ll find one of only two working Camera Obscuras left in the UK and a subterranean passageway leading to Ghyston’s Cave, which looks out from the cliff-face for unrivalled views of the Bridge and gorge.
+Clifton Suspension Bridge isn’t just a convenient way of getting from Clifton Village to Lea Woods, or a dizzying vantage point from which to admire astonishing views – it’s an internationally recognised symbol of the city and source of great pride to anyone who calls Bristol home.
+Opened in 1864, the bridge was completed as a tribute to its designer Isambard Kingdom Brunel, who died before it could be finished.
+You’ll now find a visitors’ centre on the Somerset side in Leigh Woods, and perched up on the hill on the Bristol side you’ll find the Clifton Observatory.
+Within this former snuff mill you’ll find one of only two working Camera Obscuras left in the UK and a subterranean passage leading to Ghyston’s Cave.

 Even from outside, the SS Great Britain is impressive, but an official visit is well worth the ticket price.
 No matter your age, it’s impossible not to be delighted by the entrails of this reconstructed steam ship.
 Restoration has been carried out brilliantly; best of all, you can witness the noise and the huge, moving pistons of the engine room.
-With storytellers in period dress, workshops on conservation and even a chance to climb the rigging in the warmer months, there really is no excuse not to visit this outstanding achievement in historical preservation.
-It’s not the cheapest museum in town, but once you’ve paid, tickets are good for a whole year.
+There are evocative period soundscapes everywhere, and in the kitchens a whiff of freshly baked seafarers’ bread.
+With storytellers in period dress, workshops on conservation and even a chance to climb the rigging in the warmer months, there really is no excuse not to visit this outstanding achievement of historical preservation.

 Bristol’s very own cathedral of consumption opened back in 2008, completely transforming a depressingly shabby central shopping area into one of the city’s prime attractions for locals and out-of-towners alike.
 Sweeping away the discount stores and carpet shops that previously occupied the site where the M32 ends and Broadmead begins, Cabot Circus brought decent shopping, restaurants, designer stores and a cinema fit for the 21st century to the middle of town.
-Split into two distinct areas, the main covered Circus area boasts all the usual shopping-centre keystones, from American Apparel to Zara, with the ubiquitous chain cafes and mobile-phone shops punctuating the three ‘streets’ and four levels within.
-Unusually for a city-centre shopping centre, its all very tastefully done, with the domed glass roof of the main ‘Circus’ keeping you dry, and the open design and inclined levels making the whole thing feel more like a bundle of streets rather than a hermitically sealed retail space.
+The main covered Circus area boasts all the usual shopping-centre keystones, from American Apparel to Zara.
+And unusually for a city-centre shopping centre, its all very tastefully done, the open design and inclined levels making the whole thing feel more like a bundle of streets rather than a hermitically sealed retail space.

-Rather than traipsing around a museum that has put in a kids’ trail as an afterthought, this place is built on educating and entertaining children of all ages (and adults, if you have a sense of fun).
-Think everything science, from invention labs to a mini Aardman animation studio, a planetarium, and yes, a real human brain on display.
-They try to please everyone here, with specific days for under-5s – reduced ticket prices for parents – and whole sections aimed at under-8s.
-If the thought child-filled science centre fills you with horror, they hold adults-only evenings, too, where you can wander through the exhibits, beer in hand.
-There’s so much here, you’ll struggle to do it all.
-Set fire to food to find out about energy, learn about the stars in the planetarium, examine your veins under infra-red ray, film yourself on a high-speed camera and play it back in slow motion… Then there are special events, like the brilliant Fairytale SOS, which explains how fairy-tale characters could have rescued themselves, if they’d had science on their side.
-Yes, the tickets are on the pricey side, and occasionally a few of the exhibits need repairing, but it’s a riot for kids, and a great day out.
+Rather than traipsing around a museum that has installed a kids’ trail as an afterthought, this place is built on educating and entertaining children of all ages (and adults, if you have a sense of fun).
+Think everything science, from invention labs to a mini Aardman animation studio, a planetarium and, yes, a real human brain on display.
+They try to please everyone here, with specific days for under-fives – reduced ticket prices for parents – and whole sections aimed at under-eights.
+If the thought of a child-filled science centre fills you with horror, they hold adults-only evenings, too, where you can wander through the exhibits, beer in hand.

-Trying to list the attractions at Bristol Museum & Art Gallery makes you sound like a carnival showman.
+Trying to list all the attractions at Bristol Museum and Art Gallery makes you sound like a carnival showman.
 Egyptian and Ancient Assyrian artefacts!
-Geology, diamonds and fossils!
-Alfred, the aforementioned stuffed gorilla!
+Diamonds and fossils!
+Alfred the stuffed gorilla!
 Contemporary ceramics and glassware!
 Not to mention the balcony gallery and an art collection ranging from Pissarro to the Old Dutch and Italian Masters.
 Stepping into the high atrium, and seeing the Bristol Boxkite suspended above your head in flight, there’s a feeling of childish excitement.
 Think the Natural History Museum, but with added Victorian and Edwardian paintings.
-Changing shows are just as bogglingly miscellaneous as the permanent collection, whether it’s early work by Turner, contemporary Chinese porcelain, or the Wildlife Photographer of the Year exhibition.
-Luckily, they’re heavily subsidised so you can see them all, and entrance to the rest of the museum is free.
-The café usually does a good quiche, too, which is all the encouragement anyone should need.
+Changing shows are just as bogglingly miscellaneous as the permanent collection, whether it’s early work by Turner, contemporary Chinese porcelain or the Wildlife Photographer of the Year exhibition.

-Blaise Castle House Museum may seem like a mouthful to say, but trust me, it’s even trickier to summarise.
+This place is very trick to sum up.
 Where to start?
-The eighteenth century Grade II listed mansion building?
+The 18th-century grade II-listed mansion building?
 The museum of social history oddities, from toys to toilets?
-The domed picture room, with its fine art collection, or the stunning, 600 acres of parkland?
+The domed picture room, with its fine art collection?
+The 600 acres of stunning parkland?
 For convenience, the museum.
-Too often overlooked by visitors to the main grounds, there’s plenty of interest here.
 Kids (and adults, probably) will be alternately delighted and freaked out by the displays of old toys, doll’s houses and games, some of them over 200 years old.
 There are beautiful fabrics and dresses from the 1730s to pore over in the costume collection, as well an exhibition showing how everyday domestic living has changed over the last 300 years.
-Add to this a lovingly restored picture room, with art work on loan from Bristol Museum & Art Gallery and you’re looking at a couple of hours well spent.
-Don’t worry, the parkland, playgrounds, castle folly and spectacular views will still be there, waiting to be explored when you emerge.
-Tip: if you’re planning to visit on a sunny weekend, it’s best to choose your timing; the grounds are popular and although there’s loads of free parking, it can get busy.
+Add to this a lovingly restored picture room, with artworks on loan from Bristol Museum & Art Gallery, and you’re looking at a couple of hours well spent.

 For centuries, Bristol’s greatest asset has been the docks and floating harbour around which it is built.
 From pirates and sugar traders to the pleasure seekers of today, the waterways at the heart of the city have drawn trade and talent to Bristol from around the world to help create the city we all know and love today.
-The days of huge galleons mooring up in the city’s docks have long gone, but the floating harbour and waterways remain and today provide a unique waterside setting for a very modern city.
+The days of huge galleons mooring up in the docks have long gone, but the floating harbour and waterways remain and today provide a unique waterside setting for a very modern city.
 For visitors and locals alike, the museums, restaurants, bars, galleries and cafes that fringe the Harbourside area of the city are one of the city’s greatest attractions.
-The internationally renowned Arnolfini gallery and the Watershed media and arts centre can be found adjacent to the water, as can the M Shed museum, while a multitude of bars and restaurants make up the Waterfront area that stretches from the fountains in the centre out to the floating harbour.
-On the water itself, Brunel’s SS Great Britain and The Matthew hark back to Bristol’s seafaring past, while floating pleasure palaces such as the legendary Thekla nightclub and The Apple cider bar can be found dotted along the dockside.
-For a unique view of the city, jump on a ferry for a tour of the docks – Bristol Ferry Boats provide regular services around the docks, while Bristol Packet Boats offer private boat hire and trips out into the Avon Gorge and beneath the Suspension Bridge.
+The internationally renowned Arnolfini gallery and the Watershed media and arts centre can be found adjacent to the water, as can the M Shed museum.